dagbjorn/microcoffeeoncloud/README.md

 For Microcoffee, workflows are created for building the Microcoffee Docker images, creating/deleting clusters on Google Kubernetes Engine (GKE) and deploy/undeploying the Microcoffee Docker images in the GKE cluster.

-All workflows are stored in the `.github/workflows` folder.
+All workflows are stored in the standard `.github/workflows` folder.

 #### Resources